-The program also features a behavior modification component that allows students to work collaboratively with faculty to enhance their social skills, their attitude toward school and their overall social and emotional well-being.
+The program also features a behavior modification component that allows students to work collaboratively with faculty to enhance their social skills, their attitude toward school and their overall social and emotional wellbeing.
 Students are able to earn rewards and privileges based on their success with individual goals and academic achievement.
-As a result of this program, many students learn to value education and often plan to pursue post-secondary education after graduating.
+As a result, many students learn to value education and often plan to pursue post-secondary education after graduating.

 High school students also may enroll in a half-day program at the Career and Technical Education Center to pursue vocational training.
-School-towork, job shadowing, counseling and tutoring are other program components that are available to interested students.
+School-to-work, job shadowing, counseling and tutoring are other program components that are available to interested students.